asghaier76/megaverse-challenge/README.md

 Here a mapping table is used extracted from the goals matrix to sprinkle the 🌙SOLoons each in its position, there was no pattern identfied.
 A check point is to make sure that the sent to index is adjacent to a 🪐POLYanet.

-### the Guarding ☄COMETHs☄
+### The Guarding ☄COMETHs☄

 As guardians of the Megaverse, the same approach of a mapping table is used extracted from the goals matrix to throw the ☄COMETHs across the Megaverse.

-### Megaverse temportal and spatial glitches
+### Megaverse temporal and spatial glitches
-As expected, building a Megaverse is full of surprises, physics can't yet explain all about it, so glitches were handled by adding a timing and retry machine to resend objects into the Megaverse if Law of HTTP produced the 429 constant.
+As expected, building a Megaverse is full of surprises, physics can't yet explain all about it, so glitches were handled by adding a timing and retry interceptor to resend objects into the Megaverse if Law of HTTP produced the 429 constant.

 ### Watch it get built
 A simple colorful astor-console displays what is happening as objects gets sent into the Megaverse.